Home

 Fabrics

-Fabrics are your magic weapon in French country interior decorating.
+Fabrics are one of your magic weapons in French country interior decorating.

 As you can see in the picture at the top of this page, the space underneath the worktop is covered by a linen curtain.